Alash (party)

-Alash party attempted to reinforce Kazakh identity rather than embracing Russian identities.
+The Alash party attempted to reinforce Kazakh identity rather than embracing Russian identities.
 Western secularism and ties to the Muslim world were the major dividing issues among the party intelligentsia and the Kazakh elites, through the Russian Civil War.

 Chairman of the party and president of the Alash Autonomy was Alikhan Bokeikhanov.
 Prior to the formation of Alash party, he and other notable members of the party were members of the liberal Constitutional Democratic Party, which they maintained some relations with.

-Alash party ceased to exist on August 26, 1920, after the Bolsheviks defeated White Army that was occupying territory of the Alash Autonomy, and formed the Kirghiz Autonomous Socialist Soviet Republic.
+Alash party ceased to exist on 26 August 1920, after the Bolsheviks defeated the White Army that was occupying the territory of the Alash Autonomy, and formed the Kirghiz Autonomous Socialist Soviet Republic.

 Etymology

 The word "Alash" means tribesman or relative in Turkic languages, but according to some sources, Alash may be used as a synonym to "Kazakh".
 Qadyrgali Jalaiyr - Kazakh chronicler and politician, often used Alash as the word to replace Kazakh.

 The party had plans to unite all Turkic peoples of Central Asia and create an independent state.
-For that they didn't want Kazakhs to be titular nation, so they decided to choose word Alash, creating a new Turkic identity between nations.
+For that they didn't want Kazakhs to be titular nation, so they decided to choose the word Alash, creating a new Turkic identity between nations.
 However, this plan didn't work out.
 Kazakh politician Mustafa Shokay commented the first congresses of Alash: "Congress became a symbolic scene to show our unity, by common goal to unite great Turkic peoples".

 History

 Formation and Existence of Party

+The Alash Party was founded in December 1917, with its creation announced in the weekly journal Qazaq.
+Alash won elections in most regions of Kazakhstan, de facto founding the Alash Autonomy.

-The party was founded by the former Constitutional Democratic Party members, thus making the party one of the successors of the Constitutional Democrats.
+The party was founded by former members of the Constitutional Democratic Party, thus making the party one of the successors of the Constitutional Democrats.